sictweb/bti425-2020/notes/week06.md

 The course's GitHub repo has code examples for many topics and techniques.
 You can download a zip of the code repo, or clone it.

-We have two code examples today:
+We have code examples today:
-1. Animals - an Angular version of the multi-component React "router introduction" code example from week 4
+1. Friday - a new simple Angular app
-2. Customers - the end result of the in-class demonstration
+2. In-class - the end result of the hands-on in-class exercise

 <br>